 Who funded the study?

-The trial is being paid for by the Medical Research Council.
-The pharmaceutical company Merck is providing the drug cetuximab, free of charge.
-Roche is providing an educational grant for colorectal trials.
+The trial was paid for by the Medical Research Council.
+The pharmaceutical company Merck provided the drug cetuximab, free of charge.
+Roche provided an educational grant for colorectal trials.

 When did it take place?